vigneshvky/JobOpeningFeb2016/README.md

 Position : Backend Developer

 Who We Are :
     SurroundSync is a platform for people with similar interests to connect.
 The app brings you up-to-date with news, tidbits and other happenings around you.
+SurroundSync is your local feed.
+Instantly share your thoughts.
+Connect with peoeple nearby with your queries, crack jokes and interact without any limits.
+Let people know what you feel, tell jokes, know about the places you visit, offer support, know the opinions and thoughts of the people around you.
+Know the people who are around you in real time.
+Stay in Sync with them.

 What We Are Looking For :
     We are looking for a talented, dynamic individual who knows his/her way around the different aspects of the server-side of Mobile/Web Applications.
 The right candidate will have superior analytical and programming skills to develop further and provide  support to our current model.
 He/She will have a pronounced interest and enthusiasm for new ventures in technology in order  to proactively participate  in the company's growth.
 This role  requires a high level of creativity, attention to detail, research and project management skills.